 They get paid for “working” and they get to spend their hard-earned money on food, fun activities, education and shopping.

 Kidzania Singapore is located right next to Sentosa’s Beach monorail station.
+You can get on the Sentosa monorail from Vivocity above the Harbourfront MRT station.
 It is hard to miss a building that has the nose of an airplane sticking out its glass facade.